Genetionary Logo

 Hamartomas are usually slow-growing noncancerous tumors.
 However, hamartomas may increase the risk of certain cancers.
 Hamartomas can grow almost anywhere on the body, but are typically found in the lungs, breast, and colon.
 Hamartomas are usually caused by an inherited genetic mutation.

 HBOC stands for Hereditary Breast and Ovarian Cancer Syndrome.
 It is an inherited syndrome that increases the risk for breast, ovarian, and other cancers.
-HBOC is caused by germline mutations passed down in families.
+HBOC is caused by inherited pathogenic mutations passed down in families.
 BRCA1 and BRCA2 mutations are the most common ones associated with HBOC.
 PALB2, ATM and CHEK2 are some of the other mutations also associated with HBOC.

 Hereditary Cancer Week is a yearly event that begins on the last Sunday in September, with National Previvor Day being celebrated on the Wednesday of that week.
 In 2010, Congress unanimously passed a resolution creating National Hereditary Breast and Ovarian Cancer Week and National Previvor Day.
 Since then, the week has been renamed National Hereditary Cancer Week to encompass all the hereditary cancers.